 Hello,

-I’m Xiaobo Yu. a PhD Candidate in Finance. a Corporate Theorist.
+I’m Xiaobo Yu. a Corporate Finance Theorist.

 I’m Xiaobo Yu